 Back in my pre-teen and teenage collecting years I had no concept of Hulk’s origins in comics and how it was almost a swing and a miss by Marvel, but it’s not a stretch to say Hulk almost didn’t survive the Silver Age to become the uber-popular character he is now.

 Let’s dive into the mysterious story of the green goliath to look at how we got here.

 The Original Hulk Run

 It was clear to Stan Lee and Marvel after only six issues of The Incredible Hulk (which ran from late 1962-early 1963) that it was a title that needed to be shelved.
-In fact, according to comic research site Comichron, Hulk does not appear in the top 40 titles in total sales in either 1962 or 1963.
+According to comic research site Comichron, Hulk does not appear in the top 40 titles in total sales in either 1962 or 1963.

 A complicated story that provided no plot consistency led to low sales and even lower interest.
-In a couple issues, Hulk only transformed at night, in a couple others he had to be exposed to gamma radiation each time the Hulk was to appear, and in the sixth issue in February 1963 he could finally become Hulk through anger and aggression.
+In a couple issues Hulk only transformed at night, in a couple others he had to be exposed to gamma radiation each time the Hulk was to appear, and in the sixth issue in February 1963 he could finally become Hulk through anger and aggression.
 By that time it was just too late.
-They missed their shot with one of their first monster/anti-hero titles.
+They missed their shot with the first monster/anti-hero title.